What are Synthetic Fabrics? - A Guide to Man Made Fibers

 Rayon was the first synthetic fiber, and originally consumers hated it.
 It wasn't until the invention of nylon, which made women's nylon stockings a possibility that the world became obsessed with synthetic fibers and faster fashion.

 How did one little fiber change the fashion world forever?
 We'll get to that.
-And, talk about how other synthetic fibers continue to shape fashions hottest trends.
+And, talk about different types of synthetic fibres and their uses.

 In 1924 rayon made using the viscose process hit the market, with acetate (also a viscose process fiber) following closely behind.
+It became the first commercial synthetic fiber on the market.
 The thing was, they were a total flop.
 People had no interest in these new man-made fibers.
 Natural fibers were premium.

-So how did we as a society go from shunning synthetic fibers to loving them so much that we are now in an environmental crisis?
+So how did we as a society go from shunning artificial fibres to loving them so much that we are now in an environmental crisis?

 Well, 10 years later, in 1938, nylon made its first appearance at the World’s Fair.
 And with this introduction, and the ability to make cheap affordable women's stockings with better performance, there was a shift in consumers mindset.
 Synthetic fibers became popular to the masses and people could not get enough of them.